Disjoint Stable Matchings in Linear Time

-The following theorem now completes the correctness of Algorithm~\ref{algorithm:disjoint-SM}.
+The following theorem now completes the correctness of \autoref{algorithm:disjoint-SM}.

-\begin{theorem} For a given stable marriage instance, Algorithm~\ref{algorithm:disjoint-SM} gives a maximum size set of disjoint stable matchings. \end{theorem} \begin{proof} Let $S= \{M_1=M_o,M_2,\cdots,M_k=M_z\}$ be the set of disjoint stable matchings discovered by the algorithm \ref{algorithm:disjoint-SM}.
+\begin{theorem} For a given stable marriage instance, \autoref{algorithm:disjoint-SM} gives a maximum size set of disjoint stable matchings. \end{theorem} \begin{proof} Let $S= \{M_1=M_o,M_2,\cdots,M_k\}$ be the set of disjoint stable matchings output by \autoref{algorithm:disjoint-SM}.
 For the sake of contradiction, Let $S' = \{M'_1,M'_2,\cdots, M'_\ell\}$ be a maximum size set of disjoint stable matchings such that $\ell>k$.
-Then, from Corollary~\ref{corollary:disjoint-chain} of Theorem~\ref{theorem:teo-sethuraman}, we know there exists a $k$-length chain of disjoint stable matchings.
-This contradicts Lemma~\ref{lemma:longest-chain}, that the $\ell$ matchings from $S$ forms a longest chain of disjoint stable matchings. \end{proof} \paragraph*{Time complexity:} Clearly, each edge of $G$ is visited exactly once during the course of the algorithm.
-Hence the time complexity is $O(m+n)$ where $n$ and $m$ are the number of vertices (i.e. men and women) in $G$ and $m$ is the number of edges in $G$.
-This completes the proof of Theorem~\ref{thm:mainResult}.
+Then, from \autoref{corollary:disjoint-chain} of \autoref{theorem:teo-sethuraman}, we know that there exists an \(\ell\)-length chain of disjoint stable matchings.
+This contradicts \autoref{lemma:longest-chain}, that the $k<\ell$ matchings from $S$ form a \emph{longest} chain of disjoint stable matchings. \end{proof} \paragraph*{Time complexity:} Each edge of $G$ is visited exactly once during the course of the algorithm.
+Hence the time complexity is $O(m+n)$ where $2n$ is the number of vertices in $G$ and $m$ is the number of edges in $G$.
+This completes the proof of \autoref{thm:mainResult}.